 What’s better for getting a beautiful dinner on the table than a “sheet pan supper?”
 How about a healthy sheet pan dinner?
-Besides being perfect for feeding a family, this cooking method works just as well for a fuss-free dinner for two.
+Besides being perfect for feeding a family, this cooking method works just as well for a fuss-free sheet pan roast chicken dinner for two.

 The technique is very simple: Combine proteins and vegetables together on a rimmed baking sheet, season as desired and let it bake away!
 Cleaning up is even easier if you first line your sheet pan with aluminum foil or parchment paper.